AlecM33/Werewolf/README.md

 - restart the same game setup any number of times

-This is meant to facilitate a game through a shared game state and various utilities - not to control every aspect of the game flow.
-The app provides a host the ability to construct a deck with a custom distribution
+This is meant to facilitate a game through a shared game state and various utilities - not to control every aspect of the game flow i.e. it doesn't run day and night for you and doesn't implement any role abilities.

 The application prioritizes responsiveness.
 A key scenario would be when a group is hanging out with only their phones.